See how I created a container garden with vegetables and herbs using a weathered bench I salvaged from my parents’ farm. Love the pop of red!

 While the bench was drying, we got to work digging out the sod in the back corner of our yard for the container garden.
 Being able to grow more herbs and vegetables is something I’ve been wanting to do for years.
 It was nice to finally be creating an area to do so.

-Creating the Garden
+Putting Together the Container Garden

 After removing the sod, we put down landscape paper to block weeds and topped it off with a layer of cedar mini bark.
 We put the bench in place with a slight slope to allow water to run off.
 Then, I started layering potted vegetable and herb plants on top and all around.
 Some of these came from the seeds I started back in March.